backdrop-contrib/content_access/README.md

 Note that users need at least the permission "View published content" to be able to access published content.
-Furthermore note that content which is not published is treated in a different way by drupal: It can be viewed only by its author or users with "Bypass content access control" permission.
+Furthermore note that content which is not published is treated in a different way by Drupal: It can be viewed only by its author or users with "Bypass content access control" permission.